aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Never do something halfway.
-If you do it w
+> 🥠 A foolish man listens to his heart.
+A wise man listens to cookies.

-Last update: Sat Apr 18 06:05:15 2026
+Last update: Sun Apr 19 06:22:50 2026

 ### Let's play! 🎮